 - 1. Request and receive approval for testing accommodations. - 2.
 Review and sign the Testing Accommodations Agreement, which outlines the student's responsibilities for each examination. - 3.
+Students need to have received and delivered their accommodation letters and signed testing accommodations agreement before signing up for an exam. - 4.
 Schedule exam(s) through online booking site one week prior to the exam date at which time the DSO will contact the professor to complete the process and confirm all details provided by the student.
-Students are shown and provided with instructions for scheduling exams through online booking site.
-This process is required of all incoming freshman. - 4.
-Current junior and senior students have the option to return a completed Release of Exam form to the DSO for each exam in which accommodations are requested no later than three days prior to the examination date.
-The Release of Exam form must be completed by the student and the professor.
-This option will eventually be replaced by scheduling exams through the online booking site. - 5.
+Students are shown and provided with instructions for scheduling exams through the online booking site. - 5.
 An email will be sent to the student confirming the appointment.